MohamedAEleanany/MohamedAEleanany/README.md

 - 🏢 I'm a Software Engineer and Teaching Assistant in El-Sallab
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Dart, Flutter, and Firebase, or anything related t oMobile Application.
+- 💬 Ask me about my experience with Dart, Flutter, and Firebase, or anything related to Mobile Application.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on.